 The herbs in this recipe are used in Chinese medicine to support and build healthy immune function.
 These herbs are classified as adaptogens, which means they are non-specific remedies that support the health of the entire body.
-You are welcome to change up the roots in this recipe if you are familiar with their medicinal properties.
+You are welcome to change up the roots in this recipe if you are familiar with their properties.
 I choose these three because we have had great success with them as a family.

 The one Chinese root herb I absolutely keep in stock is Astragalus.
 This is a supreme immune system builder and tonic.
 It is energizing, and supports the function of the lugs and digestive system.
 It is warming and especially good when taken in the winter.

 “Place the Chinese herb roots (Astragulus, Burdock, and Dandelion) into a Muslim bag or a tea ball.
 Set aside….”